Colourupter Assembly Guide

 For recommended tools and safety precautions, refer to the Colour Pallet Assembly Guide.

 The only tools that are absolutely necessary to complete the Colourupter are a soldering iron and clippers.
 However, a multi-meter is handy for identifying resistors, and needle-nose pliers make bending component leads easier.
-A picturesque, salvaged-wood work surface is also recommended but not strictly required.
+An attractive, salvaged-wood work surface is also recommended but not strictly required.

-Begin "populating" the printed circuit board (PCB) by placing the resistors in the places marked for them.
-Note that there is one error on the PCB legend: the correct value of R5 is 3.3k not 10k.
+Begin populating the printed circuit board (PCB) by placing the resistors in the places marked for them.
+Note again, that if you purchased your kit after 1/1/2017, R10 should be 680R, not 10k as marked on the PCB.

 As you insert the resistors, bend their leads flush against the bottom of the PCB.
 This will hold them in place when we flip the board over for soldering.